curtjh/Filemaker-Powershell/README.md

 Use this Powershell Class to Query Filemaker Databases:

+Requirements:

+At least powershell v5
+Filemaker Server 14 or above
+XML Web Publishing enabled on your server

 Example uses:

 1. Query a database named "People.fmp12" that has a layout named "my_people" for someone with First Name John, Last name Doe: